Stanisław Krystyn Zaremba: Education and career

 Zaremba studied mathematics at the Jagiellonian University (1921-1924, 1926-1929) and in Paris (1924–26).
 After his studies he was an assistant at Vilnius University and since 1936 he was an associate professor at Jagiellonian University.
 He then worked as a lecturer in Stalinabad (nowadays Dushanbe in Tajikistan), England, Wales, United States and Canada, eventually settling in Wales, where he died in 1990.
 He visited Poland well into his old age, lecturing at the Jagiellonian University in 1981.

 Mountaineering

 Zaremba was an active climber in the years 1925-1927, especially during the winter.
-Its author is many first to enter the Tatra Mountains.
-The new roads he won first in the summer, among others.
-Little Kozi Wierch, Wieliczka Peak, Frog Turtle Muster, Mięguszowiecki Peak, Durny Peak.
+He is the author of many first ascents in the Tatra Mountains.
+The new routes in the summer were, among others, on Little Kozi Wierch, Wieliczka Peak, Frog Turtle Muster, Mięguszowiecki Peak, Durny Peak.
 In winter he made his way to Hruby Wierch, Zadni Kościelec, Jaworowy Peak.
-Apart from the Tatras, he also climbed the Alps, the Pyrenees and the mountains of Lebanon, Iran, Wales and Tajikistan.
+Apart from the Tatras, he also climbed in the Alps, the Pyrenees and the mountains of Lebanon, Iran, Wales and Tajikistan.

 He was the editor of the magazine Taternik and an honorary member of the Polish Alpine Association.

 One of the Wrocław's dwarfs (Alpinki group) is named Zarembek in his honor.